History and Types of celebration:

 Sikhs celebrate Bandi Chhor divas as a remembrance of their saint Guru Hargobind, as he released from Gwalior prison and the day he visited Golden Temple, Amritsar.

 Diwali is not celebrated by most of the Buddhists, some people who called as Newar(people from Nepal) will celebrate Diwali.
 For them, Diwali is the Five days Festival.
 Actually, they called it as Tihar festival.
 Though they worship Lord Vishnu and Goddess Lakshmi on the festival.

 Apart from India, all over the world enjoys this Festival of lights.
 Indians who live in other countries celebrate very cheerfully and of course, miss their family there.
 In order to convey the wishes or sharing, exchanging gifts they used to suffer.
-But now it is also become very easy by using online shopping.
+But now it is also become very easy by using top online shopping ideas.
 By online person can gifts or sweets, dry fruits too.

 Some online businesses offer online gifts, so the persons who are missing this cherish moment can bring a lot of bliss in them.
 In other countries somehow they have been habituated in sharing, exchanging gifts for festivals like Christmas, Easter etc. This will not be that much issue for sending gifts to other countries (India) from their own country.